 - External Network VLAN for Tenants- Sets up a network that will support the floating IPs and default external gateway for tenants and virtual machines.
-This connection is through a router external to the cluster. - Internal Networks VLAN for Tenants Sets up the backend network for Nova and the VMs to use. - Management/Out of Band (OOB) Network iDRAC connections can be routed to an external network.
+This connection is through a router external to the - Internal Networks VLAN for Tenants Sets up the backend network for Nova and the VMs to use. - Management/Out of Band (OOB) Network iDRAC connections can be routed to an external network.
 All OpenStack HA Controllers need direct access to this network for IPMI operations. - Private API Network VLAN Used for communication between OpenStack Controllers, the Red Hat OpenStack Platform Director Node, and Compute nodes for Private API and cluster communications. - Provisioning Network VLAN Connects a NIC from all nodes into the fabric, used for setup and provisioning of the OpenStack servers. - Public API Network VLAN Sets up the network connection to a router that is external to the cluster.
 The network is used by the front-end network for routable traffic to individual VMs, access to the OpenStack API, RADOS Gateway, and the Horizon GUI.
 Depending upon the network configuration these networks may be either shared or routed, as needed.
 The Red Hat OpenStack Platform Director Node requires access to the Public API Network.

-- Storage Network VLAN Used by all nodes for the data plane reads/writes to communicate to OpenStack Storage; setup, and provisioning of the Red Hat Ceph Storage cluster. - Tenant Tunnel Network VLAN Used by Tenants for encapsulated networks such as, GRE or VXLAN tunnels, in place of the Internal Networks VLAN for Tenants.
+- Storage Clustering Network VLAN Used by all Storage nodes for replication and data checks (Red Hat Ceph Storage clustering). - Storage Network VLAN Used by all nodes for the data plane reads/writes to communicate to OpenStack Storage; setup, and provisioning of the Red Hat Ceph Storage cluster; and when included, the Dell Storage SC Series arrays. - Tenant Tunnel Network VLAN Used by Tenants for encapsulated networks such as, GRE or VXLAN tunnels, in place of the Internal Networks VLAN for Tenants.